 I’ve also used quite a few domain registrants over the years but I can’t imagine ever leaving Namecheap now.
 Like Site5, it’s very easy to use and do important things like point your domains to right place.
 They also tend to have the best prices, and WhoisGuard privacy protection is always free.
 Namecheap also integrates well with Site5.

-Unless you’re running an e-commerce store, please, please use WordPress.
+Unless you’re running an ecommerce store (in which case I recommend Shopify!), please, please use WordPress.
 As you grow, you’ll be glad to have a robust platform with thousands of integrations and plugins that will solve just about every problem you encounter.
 Getting your first site up and running can seem difficult on WordPress.
 Thesis is a framework that makes WordPress easy; you’ll never have to touch any code.
 There are tons of skins to choose from, and each will give you access to the core Thesis functionality that makes WordPress simple.

 I was recently shocked to learn how many developers don’t set up Webmaster Tools on their clients’—or their own—sites.
 If you’re even thinking about thinking about SEO in the future, Webmaster Tools is a must.
 All you need to do is place a line of code in your website header and a world of powerful data will be at your fingertips, including all the keywords your website is ranking for.

 A lot people recommend a well-known, free email marketing software.
 I don’t.
 It’s not a great tool and you’ll inevitably end up switching down the road.
 It’s worth it to spend a few bucks to get all the benefits of a better tool now.
 Aweber has small learning curve but it quite easy to use.
 It offers much better customization and more robust analytics than most of its competitors.
 Aweber will also allow you to include affiliate links in your emails, if that’s your thing.